jvrapp/LiDAR_Individual_Tree_Detection/README.md

          * `2015-18.dead` - Trees labeled as dead in 2015 and 2018 inventory.
          * `UTM.
 Easting & Northing` - UTM Latitude and Longitude coordinates of each tree in inventory.

-3. [GeoJSON](https://www.paisagenslidar.cnptia.embrapa.br/geoserver/wfs?srsName=EPSG%3A4326&typename=geonode%3Aana_a01_2018_plot_location&outputFormat=json&version=1.0.0&service=WFS&request=GetFeature&access_token=76f1f406d2ad11edb93d00163e1134a6) of sampled locations for tree data gathering.

-    * 32 polygons
+3. [GeoJSON](https://www.paisagenslidar.cnptia.embrapa.br/geoserver/wfs?srsName=EPSG%3A4326&typename=geonode%3Aana_a01_2018_plot_location&outputFormat=json&version=1.0.0&service=WFS&request=GetFeature&access_token=76f1f406d2ad11edb93d00163e1134a6) file containing the locations where tree data was gathered - The tree inventory was NOT conducted across the entire ANA_A01 region.
+Instead, data was collected from 32 sampled locations.
+The corresponding polygons are contained within this file.

 &nbsp;